Rifle projectile choice for fox shooting

-For reduced pelt damage when shooting for skins, accuracy is paramount and head shooting with high velocity cartridges is a must.
-This is the realm of the light for calibre traditional thinly jacketed hollowpoint projectile.
-Products such as the Speer TNT, Seirra Varminter or Nosler Varmageddon HP projectiles are designed for instant expansion to drop them on the spot, but blow apart inside the animal to reduce exit hole damage.
-Head shooting further reduces pelt damage, a lot of pro shooters hit them on the end of nose when they look at their spotlight.
-The difference between the ballistic tip and thin skinned varmint bullet is seen below.
+For reduced pelt damage when shooting for skins, accuracy is paramount and head shooting with high-velocity cartridges is a must.
+This is the realm of the light for caliber traditional thinly jacketed hollow point projectile.
+Products such as the Speer TNT, Sierra Varminter, or Nosler Varmageddon HP projectiles are designed for instant expansion to drop them on the spot but blow apart inside the animal to reduce exit hole damage.
+Head shooting further reduces pelt damage, a lot of pro shooters hit them on the end of the nose when they look at their spotlight.
+The difference between the ballistic tip and thin-skinned varmint bullet is seen below.

 An everyday shooter that wants a do everything bullet will be well served by the factory soft point projectiles, these generally hold together a little more and drive deeper than the Poly tipped or Hollow point bullets, which causes large exit holes when hit in the center mass of the fox.
 The soft point bullet is a good choice when you are hunting where there is a lot of cover for the fox, shooting through grass and bracken fern will cause no real issues with the SP, but it will initiate expansion on a Poly tipped or thinly constructed Hollow Point varmint bullet.
 The exposed lead nose of the soft point bullet can be seen in the image following.